 Remodelling a basement goes a step further than renovating by making structural changes to the design and layout of the basement.
-Essentially, it means a basement overhaul.
-So major changes like adding onto an existing basement, underpinning a basement are examples of basement remodelling.
+Essentially, it means a basement overhaul, so significant changes like adding onto an existing basement or underpinning a basement are examples of basement remodelling.
 This also means that remodelling a basement takes a lot more skill, time, and experience to finish than renovating it would.

 In terms of duration, remodelling is a more invasive project than a renovation.
 It takes about 4-6 weeks to remodel a basement.